Kartik9077/JsonTreeVisualizer/README.md

 # 🌳 JSON Tree Visualizer

-A web-based tool built with **React** that allows you to visualize complex JSON data as an **interactive, expandable tree structure**.
-It helps developers, data analysts, and API testers understand deeply nested JSON files with ease.
+A web-based tool built with **React**& **HTML** that allows you to visualize complex JSON data as an **interactive, expandable tree structure**.
+It helps developers, data analysts, and API testers understand deeply nested JSON files with ease.it was made under APIWIZ assignment by Kartik sharma

 ---

 ## 🚀 Demo

 🔗 **Live Site:** [https://jsontreevisualizerbykartik.netlify.app](https://jsontreevisualizerbykartik.netlify.app)
-(Replace with your actual Netlify link once deployed)

 ---